Burma (Myanmar) has a rich cultural

 National Kandawgyi Gardens.
 (B, L)

-Cross the river to Sagaing Hill to visit the
+Cross the river to visit the pagodas of Sagaing

-pagodas.
-Cross back to visit the ancient royal
+Hill, then return to visit the ancient royal capital

-capital of Inwa (Ava) and take a horse-drawn
+of Inwa (Ava) and take a horse-drawn carriage

-flying to Nyaung U. On arrival, transfer to the
+to Nyaung U. On arrival, transfer to the Aye Yar

-Aye Yar River View Resort in Pagan (or similar)
+River View Resort in Pagan (Bagan), or similar,

 for 3 nights.
 (B, L)